tenstorrent/sfpi/README.md

   Running the GCC test suite
-  This is not required for typical build/release cycles, but should likely be done if the RISCV code paths are altered or any other signficant perturbation is made.
+  This is not required for typical build/release cycles, but should likely be done if the RISCV code paths are altered or any other significant perturbation is made.

   The following recipe comes from HelpRack w/ some modifications for issues I